S-Abdelnabi/VisualPhishNet/README.md

 To access the dataset for research purposes, please write an email to: sahar.abdelnabi@cispa.saarland

 ## BibTex
+If you find our code or dataset helpful, please cite our paper:
 ~~~~~~~~~~~~~~~~
 @inproceedings{abdelnabi20ccs,
 title = {VisualPhishNet: Zero-Day Phishing Website Detection by Visual Similarity},